AlphaRalph/IoTSensorBase/docs/IMPLEMENTATION_OV.md

 ## Acquisition

-To make the solution expandable microservices are used to acquire data from sensor.
+To make the solution expandable microservices shall be used to acquire data from sensor.
-Every sensor has its own microservice.
+Every sensor gets its own microservice.
 There are two tasks for these micro-services:
 * to acquire data from sensor
 * write data into database

 There are no restrictions about programming language for these services.
-@andrejpervan - please insert some more details.
+Find more information <a href="docs/ACQUISITION_OV.md">here</a>.

 <p align="right">(<a href="#top">back to top</a>)</p>